VachaLab/gorder-manual/src/leaflets.md

 ## Clustering method for leaflet classification

-> Reliable for membranes without flip-flop but relatively slow.
-The only automatic leaflet classification method capable of handling curved membranes like vesicles, buckled membranes, or tubes. **Not** recommended for systems with lipid flip-flop and **not usable** for membranes with pores.
+> Reliable but very slow.
+Recommended for curved membranes.

-This method assigns lipid molecules to membrane leaflets by clustering their head groups using a modified [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) algorithm.
-It works with any membrane geometry that is physically realistic.
+This method assigns lipid molecules to membrane leaflets by clustering their head groups using [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering).
+It works for any membrane geometry that is physically realistic, including for membranes with pores or lipid flip-flop.

 To use the clustering method, specify a selection for 'head identifier':